isntlee/Sagacity/README.md

 - To build-in a series of additional options for the user after registering such as saving favourites, hiding personal entries that are still work-in-progress, undo entry deletes and an option to re-set passwords if lost.

 **Geo-location**
 - This would be an additional map feature, that would track the user's location and update the map-centre as the page refreshed.
-Cost concerns with the API, have delayed its incorporation.
+Potential cost concerns with the API have delayed its incorporation.

 **Error Pages**
 - There are two custom error pages for both 404 and 500 errors.